mjip/Multidocument-Summarization-using-SumBasic/README.md

 # Multidocument Summarization using SumBasic
-Multidocument summarization using the SumBasic implementation, with three variations to give varied results.
+Multidocument summarization using the SumBasic implementation.
 Uses Python3 and nltk.

 The SumBasic algorithm is outlined in the following paper:
 Ani Nenkova and Lucy Vanderwende.
 The Impact of Frequency on Summarization.
 Microsoft Research,